Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Analytic Calibration Methods

-The objective of this section is to provide a concise overview of the second-order approximation to the implied volatility derived in \cite{ADSV15}.
+We provide here a concise overview of the second-order approximation derived in \cite{ADSV15}.
 For full proofs and theoretical justifications, we refer the reader to the original paper.
-Here we will only use the estimates obtained with this methodology as a reference.
-Specifically, we will compare the calibration results of our signature-based model against those obtained using the parametric Heston framework, evaluating the accuracy of both approaches.
+Our purpose is to use the estimates obtained with this methodology as a benchmark for comparison with the signature-based models that are introduced later.

 Assume that, for $t \in [0,T]$, the stock price follows the dynamics

 under a risk neutral probability $\P$, where $r \geq 0$ is the constant instantaneous interest rate, $W$ and $B$ are independent standard Brownian motions defined in the complete probability space $(\Omega, \F, \P)$, and $\rho \in (-1,1)$.
 We also assume that the volatility process $\sigma_t$ satisfies